amnond/realtime-log-scroller/README.md

 ### Implementation Notes
 * Earlier versions used transform for positioning and included will-change: transform.
 Since layout positioning (top) is now used to preserve correct text selection, the will-change hint is intentionally omitted to avoid unnecessary compositing.

+### TODO
+* Text highlighting uses simple string replacement which can wreck havoc on HTML rendering
+* Regex not precompiled and can be optimized - perhaps simple string search is good enough in most cases
+* Refactor code, divide into more modules etc.

 ## License